nishantnayar/prefect-trading/README.md

 └── LICENSE                      # License file
 ```

-### 🎯 Key Benefits of This Structure

-- **Clean Root Directory**: Only essential files remain in the project root
-- **Centralized Configuration**: All config files are organized in the `config/` directory
-- **Contained Build Artifacts**: Test results and coverage reports are stored in `build/`
-- **Better Organization**: Related files are grouped together logically
-- **Standard Practice**: Follows common Python project conventions
-- **Easier Maintenance**: Configuration and build artifacts are clearly separated

 ## 📦 MLflow Integration & Model Management

 This project uses **MLflow** for enterprise-level model management, experiment tracking, and periodic rebaselining of trading models.
 MLflow is integrated with a dedicated PostgreSQL backend for robust, production-grade tracking and model registry.
-Rebaselining workflows are scheduled and managed via Prefect, ensuring models remain up-to-date with the latest data and performance metrics.

 - MLflow server runs with PostgreSQL backend for persistence
 - Model experiments and artifacts are tracked and versioned
-- Periodic rebaselining is orchestrated as part of Prefect flows
-- **PyTorch GRU Implementation**: New PyTorch-based GRU models with MLflow integration
+- **PyTorch GRU Implementation**: PyTorch-based GRU models with MLflow integration
 - **Automated Performance Tracking**: Model rankings and trends updated automatically after training
 - **Database Integration**: Performance metrics stored with MLflow run IDs for traceability
 - See [Architecture Decisions](docs/architecture-decisions.md) for rationale and future plans